Maryoku Yummy

 Maryoku Yummy is an American children's animated television series that aired on The Hub from October 11 to November 15, 2010.
-It is based on the 2001 greeting card character, Maryoku Yummy.
+Produced by American Greetings Properties, DQ Entertainment and Telegael, it is based on the 2001 greeting card character, Maryoku Yummy.
 The show's intellectual property was created by Jeffrey Conrad of American Greetings.
 The show's production began in 2007 with a deal with DQ Entertainment.
+26 episodes were produced.

-Plot
+Premise

 Maryoku Yummy is set in a whimsical world known as Nozomu.
 It is populated by the Yummy, and small creatures called wishes, the latter from children which are sent here and become granted by Wish Sitters.
 A trio of Wish Sitters, Maryoku, Ooka and Fij Fij, assists their wishes to become true.
 So far the only wish not granted, but lives in Nozomu with the Yummy, is a yellow and blue wish by the name of Fudan, who can talk unlike the other wishes.